Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Introduction

-The weakly reversible structure, a requirement of complex balanced CRN, is the most active one that has been studied.
-Horn et al. \cite{Horn1972} proved the well-known \textit{Deficiency Zero Theorem} that states a deficiency zero weakly reversible CRN, one-to-one mapping to a complex balanced CRN, to be locally asymptotically stable at the solely existing equilibrium in each positive stoichiometric compatibility class.
-Feinberg \cite{Feinberg1988} extended this theorem to the famous \textit{Deficiency One Theorem} that suggests a weakly reversible CRN to admit a sole equilibrium in each positive stoichiometric compatibility class if its deficiency is equal to the sum of deficiencies of all linkage classes included, and also, each linkage class contains just one terminal strong-linkage class and has deficiency no more than one.
-They proposed a general logarithmic Lyapunov function, referred to as the Gibbs' free energy hereinafter, for stability analysis.
-Based on these results, Sontag \cite{Sontag2001} further obtained that a complex balanced CRN has global asymptotical stability in each positive stoichiometric compatibility class if the network is assumed to be persistent \cite{Feinberg1987}, i.e., no equilibria on the boundary of the class.
-Except for the weakly reversible structure, the reversible one, which acts as a special case of the former and is often equipped to detailed balanced CRNs, is also the focus of attention.
-Feinberg \cite{Feinberg1989} derived necessary and sufficient conditions, i.e., circuit conditions and spanning forest conditions, to say a reversible CRN to be detailed balanced, which, naturally, can be proved locally asymptotically stable in each positive stoichiometric compatibility class.
-Recently, van der Schaft et. al. \cite{Schaft2013} revisited the detailed balanced CRNs, and reported a compact formulation to describe the dynamics utilizing the graph theory (\textit{complex graph}).
-Their work allows one to easily characterize the local asymptotical stability of equilibria for detailed balanced CRNs.
-In the same way, the Gibbs' free energy serves as the Lyapunov function.
+{The early work on stability analysis mainly focused on exploring causal association from the network topology to the distribution of equilibria, and further to stability of equilibria.} Thereinto, the weakly reversible structure, a requirement of complex balanced MAS, is the most active one. {Horn et al.\mbox{\cite{Horn1972}} proved the well-known \textit{Deficiency Zero Theorem} that states a weakly reversible deficiency zero MAS to be complex balanced and to have only one equilibrium in each positive stoichiometric compatibility class.
+Moreover, each equilibrium in the complex balanced system is locally asymptotically stable, for which the pseudo-Helmholtz free energy function is proposed as the Lyapunov function.
+Feinberg\mbox{\cite{Feinberg1988}} extended this theorem to the well-known \textit{Deficiency One Theorem} that suggests a weakly reversible MAS to admit a sole equilibrium in each positive stoichiometric compatibility class if some required conditions on network deficiency (not necessary to be zero) are satisfied.
+Based on these results, the global asymptotical stability of equilibria in a complex balanced MAS was further obtained\mbox{\cite{siegel2000global,Sontag2001}}} if the network is assumed to be persistent \cite{Feinberg1987,Pantea2012,Craciun2013,Gopalkrishnan2014}, i.e., no stable boundary equilibrium if the initial point is in the interior of $\mathbb{R}^n_{\ge 0}$.
+Except for the weakly reversible structure, the reversible one, which acts as a special case of the former and is a requirement of detailed balanced MASs, is also the focus of attention.
+Feinberg \cite{Feinberg1989} derived necessary and sufficient conditions, i.e., circuit conditions and spanning forest conditions, to say a reversible MAS to be detailed balanced.
+Recently, van der Schaft et al. \cite{Schaft2013} revisited this class of systems, and reported a compact formulation to describe the dynamics utilizing the graph theory (\textit{complex graph}). {The locally asymptotic stability of detailed balanced networks follows naturally from the fact that they are also complex balanced.
+Still, the pseudo-Helmholtz free energy function serves as the Lyapunov function.}